cromozooom/responsive-email/README.md

 ## WORKFLOW

-0. (optional) - drink a cup of tea...
+0. drink a cup of tea - *optional*

 1. Upload **images** on server!